jahnavi-ghelani/jjahnavi-website/_posts/2025-03-01-balance-between-revisiting-foundations-new-tools.md

 ⚖️ My workplace has 2 crafting days, each month, dedicated to learning & exploring with pet projects.

 ⚖️ I love puzzles & solving these in a new tool is a fun way to stay tool-agnostic.
-I enjoy [Advent of Code] (https://adventofcode.com/).
+I enjoy [Advent of Code](https://adventofcode.com/).